The Comparative Analysis Of Bitter Kola, Moringa Oleifera Seed, And Wonderful Kola Used For Waste Water Treatment (PDF/DOC)

 Moringa oleifera is a fast-growing, drought-resistant tree of the family Moringaceae, native to the Indian subcontinent.
 Common names include moringa, drumstick tree (from the long, slender, triangular seed-pods), horseradish tree (from the taste of the roots, which resembles horseradish), and ben oil tree or benzolive tree.

-Comparative Analysis Of Bitter Kola, Moringa Oleifera Seed, And Wonderful Kola Used For Waste Water Treatment:
+This study on the Comparative Analysis Of Bitter Kola, Moringa Oleifera Seed, And Wonderful Kola Used For Waste Water Treatment is relevant to students and researchers in the following fields: